 Let's be honest.
 Many dev teams push testing off until the end.
 They focus all of their time and energy into app creation; then, they hand the app over to testing teams after they've wrapped up.
 This can lead to big problems.
 Not only does this usually end with Dev teams having to make changes, it can also lead to inconsistencies that impact your end product.

-With the 2 Steps automated synthetic monitoring solution, you don't have to worry about shifting responsibility to another team, because you're shifting that responsibility left.
+With the 2 Steps automated synthetic monitoring solution, for example, you don't have to worry about shifting responsibility to another team, because you're shifting that responsibility left.
 2 Steps will test your app during every phase of the SDLC — making your delivery continuous and giving your Dev team time to respond to incidents as they arise.

 So, your team has the agility to respond to app issues throughout the SDLC.
 No more conflicts between teams and ad-hoc testing sessions.
 2 Steps infuses continuous testing into your SDLC framework.